 The existing underutilized parking lot is not in keeping with the vision and goals for the Broadway corridor as a hub of activity in the City's downtown.
 This prime location near the Amtrak station and several downtown businesses and residences offers the potential for transformative mixed-use infill development.
-Throughout this planning process the property owner was contacted several times without success, but outreach continues by the City.

 Across the street from Strategic Site 2 is Strategic Site 3, 505 Broadway (Parcel 143.60-1-12).
-The 0.54-acre vacant, potential brownfield property was the former City Hall site for Rensselaer before it moved in 2007.
+The 0.54-acre vacant, brownfield property was the former City Hall site for Rensselaer before it moved in 2007.
 The former City Hall was put up for auction and purchased by the current owner in 2010 and was subsequently demolished in 2022.